Hurdling: Technique

 In order to obtain the optimal hurdling technique, one must first learn the proper running techniques.
-It is important that the runner stays on the balls of his or her feet for the entirety of the race.
+It is important that runners stay on the balls of their feet for the entirety of the race.
 This makes a fluid movement between each stage of the race.

 There is a technique that is desirable to accomplish efficient hurdling action during a race.
 Many runners rely mainly on raw speed, but proper technique and well-planned steps leading up to and between each hurdle can allow an efficient hurdler to outrun faster opponents.
 Generally, the efficient hurdler spends the minimum amount of time and energy going vertically over the hurdle, thus achieving maximum speed in the horizontal race direction down the track.

 When approaching the first hurdle, athletes try to avoid stutter stepping (a term used to refer to the cutting of stride length before reaching a hurdle).
 This cuts the runner's momentum and costs valuable time.
 Athletes attack the hurdle by launching at it from approximately 2m away (depending on the runner's closing speed); the lead leg extended yet slightly bent (because a straight leg leads to more time over the hurdle) so that the heel just narrowly clears the barrier's height.
 After launching, the trail leg is tucked in horizontally and flat, close to the side of the hip.
 The objective is to minimize center-of-gravity deviation from normal sprinting and reduce time spent flying through the air.

-In order to hurdle properly and not simply jump over it, a runner must adjust his or her hips to raise them over the hurdles.
+In order to hurdle properly and not simply jump over it, runners adjust their hips to raise them over the hurdles.
 This involves the correct use of the lead leg, trail leg, and arm positions.
 The lead leg is the leg that goes over the hurdle first and should remain fairly straight.
 Upon crossing over the hurdle barrier, the runner's lead leg snaps down quickly landing roughly 1 m beyond the hurdle.
 The trail leg follows the lead leg.
 The trail leg drives forward at the knee (not swinging, as swinging causes the trunk to straighten up), and pulls through to maintain stride length.
 An effective trail leg will be parallel to the top of the hurdle and will be as close to the top of the hurdle as possible.
 As the lead leg is being lifted over the hurdle, the opposite arm should cross the body parallel to the ground.
 This helps with the runner's balance and rhythm throughout the race.